nl253/Notes/Database-Systems/data-modelling.md

     -   which data objects are relevant
     -   how are they related to each other
     -   constraints that must be satisfied
+-   uses non-technical names, so that executives and managers at all levels can understand the data basis of Architectural Description
+-   May not be normalized
+-   it describes the things of significance to an organization
+    -   entity classes, about which it is inclined to collect information
+    -   characteristics of (attributes) entities
+    -   associations between pairs of those entities of significance (relationships)
+-   it may exist on various levels of abstraction
+-   the model does allow for what is called inheritance in object oriented terms (not the case in logical model for relational databases)
+    -   super-type/sub-type relationships may be exclusive or not

 ### ER Modelling